Alita: Battle Angel: Plot

 Having fallen in love with Hugo, Alita enters a Motorball tryout for the prize money to send Hugo to Zalem.
 Hugo decides to quit his criminal job.
 He confronts his partner Tanji, but Zapan appears, kills Tanji and frames Hugo for the murder.
-Hugo escapes and calls Alita for help; she abandons the race and finds him just as Zapan mortally wounds Hugo.
+Hugo escapes and calls Alita for help.
+She abandons the race and finds him just as Zapan mortally wounds Hugo.
 Dr. Chiren saves Hugo by attaching his severed head to Alita's life support system.
 When Zapan attempts to stop Alita, she seizes his Damascus blade and cuts off his face.

 Ido transplants Hugo's head onto a cyborg body and tells Alita that Vector's offer to help Hugo reach Zalem was a lie, and that citizens of Iron City can only enter Zalem by becoming a Motorball champion.
 Alita confronts Vector, who reveals that Chiren has been harvested for her organs.
-Vector summons Grewishka whom Alita easily destroys with her new body.
+Vector summons Grewishka whom Alita easily destroys with her real original body.
 Nova speaks to her through Vector.
 When Nova threatens to harm her friends, Alita fatally impales Vector.

 Ido contacts Alita to tell her that Hugo is climbing a cargo tube towards Zalem.
 Alita catches up to him and pleads with him to return with her.
 He agrees, but a serrated defense ring dropped by Nova shreds his body and throws him off the tube.
 Alita catches him but cannot pull him up.
-He thanks her for coming to save him, then falls.
+He thanks her for saving him, then falls.

 Months later, Alita is a rising star in Motorball.
 She swears revenge, pointing her sword toward Zalem where a smirking Nova watches.